 All families do not need the same services.
 All services are not used on a regular basis.
 The funding is intended to offer non-traditional community based supportive services to families.

 7. Describe what future plans, if any, the County can take to permit competition before any subsequent purchases of the required supplies or services.

 The application and guidance document from the State of Ohio determine how the funding is spent.

+Motion to Approve made by Wade Steen .
+Seconded by Dale Miller.
+Item Approved.

-Approve Disapprove Hold BC2012- 14 Department of Health and Human Service 1.
-Description of Supplies or Services (If contract amendment, please identify contract term and/or scope change) The Family and Children First Council office is seeking an exemption to the procurement process for the purpose of having the Educational Service Center on behalf of Help Me Grow; the Department of Children and Family Services on behalf of Cuyahoga Tapestry System of Care; and Providence House serve as the lead agencies for the Child Abuse and Neglect Prevention Programs outlined in the Cuyahoga County application to the Ohio Children's Trust Fund.
+BC2012-14 Department of Health and Human Services 1.
+Description of Supplies or Services (If contract amendment, please identify contract term and/or scope change)

+The Family and Children First Council office is seeking an exemption to the procurement process for the purpose of having the Educational Service Center on behalf of Help Me Grow; the Department of Children and Family Services on behalf of Cuyahoga Tapestry System of Care; and Providence House serve as the lead agencies for the Child Abuse and Neglect Prevention Programs outlined in the Cuyahoga County application to the Ohio Children's Trust Fund.
 The purpose of the grant is to reduce the occurrence of child abuse and neglect in Cuyahoga County.
 The contract term for each agreement is July 1, 2011 to June 30, 2012.

-2. Estimated Dollar Value and Funding Source(s) including percentage breakdown \$431,772.74 Educational Service Center on behalf Help Me Grow \$217.039.55 or 50.2% Department of Children and Family Services on behalf of Cuyahoga Tapestry System of Care \$100,000 or 23.2% Providence House \$100,000 or 23.2% FCFC administration fee \$14,733.19 or 3.2% 3.
-Rationale Supporting the Use of the Selected Procurement Method •Grants from the Ohio Children's Trust Fund (OCTF) require local FCFCs to submit the planning/vendor selection process in the application.
-Cuyahoga's process was approved in the application.
+2. Estimated Dollar Value and Funding Source(s) including percentage breakdown

+Educational Service Center on behalf Help Me Grow \$217.039.55 or 50.2%

+Department of Children and Family Services on behalf of Cuyahoga Tapestry System of Care \$100,000 or 23.2%

+Providence House \$100,000 or 23.2%

+FCFC administration fee \$14,733.19 or 3.2%

-•The local FCFC voted to select new indicators for SFY11.
+- Grants from the Ohio Children's Trust Fund (OCTF) require local FCFCs to submit the planning/vendor selection process in the application.
+Cuyahoga's process was approved in the application. - •The local FCFC voted to select new indicators for SFY11.
 The FCFC Council gave the FCFC office approval to survey the community and conducted group interviews to identify the new areas of focus.
 The office released an online survey in September 2009 requesting information about child abuse and neglect programs which community found to be valuable, but the programs were cut due to funding.